Railway flora

 Galium aparine Cleavers

-The specific name of this scrambling plant is derived from the Greek apairo (‘to seize’) – a most descriptive name for this species.
+The specific name of this scrambling plant is derived from Ancient Greek apairo (‘to seize’) – a most descriptive name for this species.
 Not only the seeds are armed with hooks, but also stems and leaves, which aid the plant in climbing or scrambling over other plants.

 In his delightful book All about Weeds, American botanist Edwin Spencer (1881-1964) has the following comment about this plant: “When one walks into some loose, trailing weeds, and they all seem glad to be torn from their roots in order to ride away clinging to his trousers, he has made contact with one of the many bedstraws (…) but if the stems cling to the clothing, the chances are that the find is one of two of them, Galium aparine or Galium asprillum.
 These are the two with the rough stems – the two that have this unique way of scattering their seeds.
 For of course those straws cling to the sheep’s wool and the dog’s hair just as they do to clothing, and sometimes they and their seeds are carried a long way by animals.”